R-nvim/R.nvim/README.md

 request.

 We removed the `"echo"` parameters from the functions that send code to R Console.
-Users can still define the arguments that will be passed to `base::source()` with `source_args`, which includes the ability to pass the argument `echo=TRUE`.
+Users can still set the value of `source_args` to define the arguments that will be passed to `base::source()` and include the argument `echo=TRUE`.
 Now, there is a new option to define how many lines can be sent directly to R Console without saving the code in a temporary file to be sourced (`max_lines_to_paste`).

+We reduced the options on how to display R documentation to: `"split"`, `"tab"`, `"float"` (not implemented yet), and `"no"`.

+There are two new commands:

+- `:RMapsDesc` display the list of key bindings followed by a short descriptions.

+- `:RConfigShow` display the list of configuration options and their current values.

+There is one new command to send the above piped chain of commands.
+It's default key binding is `<LocalLeader>sc`.

 ## Screenshots